Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 Method 1: Setting Up Login Redirects With LoginWP

-The easiest way to do this is using LoginWP (formerly Peter’s Login Redirect), a login page plugin.
+The easiest way to do this is using LoginWP a popular login page plugin.
 It lets you set up simple login redirects in a couple of clicks.

-It allows you to set up login redirects for various situations.
-Let’s take a look at each of them below.
+Upon activation, go to LoginWP » Redirection Rules to set up the plugin.
+This allows you to set up login redirects for various situations.
+Let’s look at each of them below.

-First, you can set up redirects only for specific users.
+You can set up redirects for specific users.
 This is useful if you have a small team and want to redirect team members to specific pages.

 To do this, click the ‘Add New’ button in the ‘Redirection Rules’ section.